5.5° moderate rain

 - Train pupils in the safe / responsible use of technology and social media platforms.

 - We provide additional extra-curricular activities before school and at lunchtime, including:

 - Qualification support sessions;

 - Opportunities for homework support;

 - Our pupils are taught by transition teachers in Year 7 and subject specialists from Year 8 to Year 11.

 - Our Computing Subject Leader is well qualified, possessing a PGCE in ICT, a BSc hons in ICT in Education, is a qualified IT trainer and holds QTLS.

 - The Computing curriculum is differentiated broadly into 3 levels of challenge, ‘all’, ‘most’ and ‘some’.
 Further differentiation and personalisation is implemented when required.

-- Computing homework is provided on a standardised format and is differentiated to provide the appropriate level of challenge (see here for further details).
+- Computing homework is provided on a standardised format and is differentiated to provide the appropriate level of challenge.